-Hardware component: To support sharing of hardware resources amongst different users and applications, specialized hardware components have been developed to provide security isolation for shared resources.
+Hardware component: To support sharing of hardware resources among different users and applications, specialized hardware components have been developed to provide security isolation for shared resources.
 Those specialized hardware components can be either passive or active.
 Passive components can act as secure storage and provide tamper-proof logging and be used as building blocks in the active methods.
 For example, the Trusted Platform Module (TPM) [Trusted Computing Group 2011] provides tamper-resistant storage of keys that can be used to bootstrap trust in code that is loaded, in what is often a small trusted environment that operates separately from the main applications and OS.

 Active components control critical system operations and exist as a property of execution.
-For example, Flicker [McCune et al. 2007; McCune et al. 2008] is an architec-

-Categories Trusted Computing Base Performance Overhead of common cases Code Requirement Guest OS Hypervisor and Hardware Practical No application modification re- quired, but guest OS modifica- tion may be required.
-Application Group OS, isolation technique frame- work Borderline No modification required.
-Application OS, hypervisor, isolation tech- nique framework or service runtime Practical Many techniques need source code or binary modification Sub-application OS, isolation technique frame- work or hardware Practical Many techniques need source code or binary modification ture that isolates sensitive code execution using hardware support from AMD' Secure Virtual Machine (SVM) architecture [AMD64 2005].
-Intel's Trusted eXecution Technology (TXT) [Intel 2007] is similar in nature and function; i.e., both SVM and TXT support Late Launch of a Virtual Machine Monitor (VMM) or Security Kernel to create a dynamic root of trust.
-Particularly, SVM launches the VMM by invoking the SKINIT instruction, which takes the physical memory address of Secure Loader Block (SLB) as the only argument.
-Using this instruction, Flicker starts a special session to execute a marked critical section of code, i.e., Piece of Application Logic (PAL), by suspending the underlying untrusted OS and all other software on the device.
+For example, Flicker [McCune et al. 2007, 2008] is an architecture that isolates sensitive code execution using hardware support from AMD' Secure Virtual Machine (SVM) architecture [AMD64 2005].
+Intel's Trusted eXecution Technology (TXT) [Intel 2007] is similar in nature and function; that is, both SVM and TXT support Late Launch of a Virtual Machine Monitor (VMM) or Security Kernel to create a dynamic root of trust.
+Particularly, SVM launches the VMM by invoking the SKINIT instruction, which takes the physical memory address of Secure Loader Block as the only argument.
+Using this instruction, Flicker starts a special session to execute a marked critical section of code, that is, PAL, by suspending the underlying untrusted OS and all other software on the device.
 The OS is resumed at the end of the Flicker session.
 TrustVisor [McCune et al. 2010] is a special-purpose hypervisor that leverages similar techniques as Flicker but with a lower performance overhead.
 TrustVisor incurs low overhead because it employs a two-level integrity measurement approach, in which approach the measurements of TrustVisor are stored by physical TPM and TrustVisor in turns measures each PAL.
-This approach reduces the performance overhead that caused by frequent hardware support for DRTM in Flicker.
+This approach reduces the performance overhead that caused by frequent hardware support for Dynamic Root for Trusted Measurement (DRTM) in Flicker.